samdaw/samdaw.github.io/README.md

-Product design portfolio built around a simple CV structure with portfolio images and changing colour scheme that adapts to light and dark modes.
+Product design portfolio built around a simple CV structure with images and changing colour scheme that adapts to light and dark modes.

 - HTML
 - SASS/CSS